-- 104.40.1 Student employees (including student academic appointees) may be disciplined for violating the UC Davis Policy on Student Conduct and Discipline, and be subject to personnel action by their employer (e.g., reprimand or release from employment) in accordance with applicable agreement or policy. - 104.50 In imposing discipline other than Suspension or Dismissal, access to housing and health services shall not be restricted unless the act that occasioned the discipline is appropriately related to the restriction. - 104.60 If because of an official campus appeal it is determined that the student was improperly disciplined, the Chancellor shall, if requested by the student, have the record of the hearing sealed, and have any reference to the disciplinary process removed from the student's record.
+- 104.40.1 Student employees (including student academic appointees) may be disciplined for violating the UC Davis Policy on Student Conduct and Discipline, and be subject to personnel action by their employer (e.g., reprimand or release from employment) in accordance with applicable agreement or policy. - In imposing discipline other than Suspension or Dismissal, access to housing and health services shall not be restricted unless the act that occasioned the discipline is appropriately related to the restriction. - If because of an official campus appeal it is determined that the student was improperly disciplined, the Chancellor shall, if requested by the student, have the record of the hearing sealed, and have any reference to the disciplinary process removed from the student's record.
 In such case, the record of the hearing may be used only in connection with legal proceedings.
-The Chancellor also may take other reasonable actions to ensure that the status of the student's relationship to the University shall not be adversely affected. - 104.70 [Rescinded January 1, 2015] - 104.71 [Rescinded October 13, 2005] - 104.80 Whether or not a hearing is conducted, campuses may provide written notice to a student that their alleged behavior may have violated University policy or campus regulations and that, if repeated, such behavior will be subject to the disciplinary process.
-Evidence of the prior alleged behavior as detailed in the written notice may be introduced in a subsequent disciplinary action in order to enhance the penalty. - 104.80.1Administrative NoticeOfficial written notice to a student that their alleged behavior may have violatedUniversity policy or campus regulations and that, if repeated, such behavior will besubject to the disciplinary process.
-Evidence of the prior alleged behavior as detailed in the written notice may be introduced in a subsequent disciplinary action regarding the student's knowledge of University and campus policies and to determine the appropriate disciplinary sanction.
+The Chancellor also may take other reasonable actions to ensure that the status of the student's relationship to the University shall not be adversely affected. - 104.70 [Rescinded January 1, 2015] - 104.71 [Rescinded October 13, 2005] - Whether or not a hearing is conducted, campuses may provide written notice to a student that their alleged behavior may have violated University policy or campus regulations and that, if repeated, such behavior will be subject to the disciplinary process.
+Evidence of the prior alleged behavior as detailed in the written notice may be introduced in a subsequent disciplinary action in order to enhance the penalty. - 104.80.1 Administrative Notice the written notice may be introduced in a subsequent disciplinary action regarding the student's knowledge of University and campus policies and to determine the appropriate disciplinary sanction.